MicrosoftDocs/learn/learn-pr/azure/azure-netapp-files-with-vmware-solution/includes/2-why-azure-netapp-files-vmware-solution.md

 As business needs change, Azure NetApp Files storage can be scaled independently of AVS compute, optimizing TCO.
 Azure NetApp Files offloads I/O and memory from AVS hosts that can improve AVS performance and free up resources for other VMs.

 Azure NetApp Files delivers enterprise grade performance, availability, and data management.
 Efficient snapshots and clones can rapidly create copies and protect data.
-Cross-zonal and cross-region replication, enables integrated backup and disaster recovery for AVS VMs.
+Cross-zonal and cross-region replication enables integrated backup and disaster recovery for AVS VMs.